 Agricultural use and development must be planned to maintain the quality and quantity of natural resources and support the sustainable management of natural systems.
-This may include using new production methods, adopting new technologies, alternative energy sources and crop types, reducing waste or other sustainable and regenerative agricultural techniques.
+This may include using new production methods such as permaculture and aquaponics, adopting new technologies, alternative energy sources and crop types, reducing waste or other sustainable and regenerative agricultural techniques.
 Refer to Strategic framework plans at Clause 02.04-5 identifying indicative land suitability.

-- Protect and enhance agricultural land for its productive potential and environmental value. - Retain existing agricultural land for soil based agricultural production. - Promote land use in rural areas in accordance with the capability and productive potential of the land. - Promote sustainable agriculture that preserves and enhances food security, and land management practices that minimise adverse impacts on the primary production and environmental values of surrounding land and the catchment.
+- Protect and enhance agricultural land for both its productive potential and environmental value. - Retain existing agricultural land for soil based agricultural production. - Promote land use in rural areas in accordance with the capability and productive potential of the land. - Promote sustainable agricultural activities agriculture that preserves and enhances food security, and land management practices that minimise adverse impacts on the primary production and environmental values of surrounding land and the catchment.